 - One of Peter Davison's (aka The Fifth Doctor) early jobs was a guest shot on The Tomorrow People, an episode known as "A Man For Emily."
-Let's just say it opens with a nearly nude Peter sagging in manacles against a wall and goes downhill from there.
+Let's just say it opens with a nearly nude Peter sagging against a wall and goes downhill from there.
 Peter expressed utter horror upon learning that the episode had actually been broadcast in the US.

 - Doctor Who:

 - To the shock of many fans, Douglas Adams viewed the unfinished but legendary Doctor Who story "Shada" as this, publicly stating that he'd only signed the release to allow the 1992 VHS issue of what was made to go ahead because he hadn't noticed that it had been included in a folder with a bunch of other routine paperwork.

 - Robert Holmes has said that "The Power of Kroll" was the least favorite serial he'd written for the show.
 He never liked doing "scary monster" stories, so right from the start he was wary of the premise that script editor Anthony Read gave him.
 He found the finished product dull and shakily executed.